 First of all, who uses Introverted Intuition?

-You see, INxJs get excited when they can spot a pattern, notice a trend, or spot an insight that isn’t obvious to other people.
+Because Intuitive-Judgers use Introverted Intuition, they get excited when they can spot a pattern, notice a trend, or spot an insight that isn’t obvious to other people.
 They’re hungry for information about the deeper meaning of things or how momentary situations play out in the grand scheme of things.

 This article contains affiliate links to books on Amazon.
 If you purchase one of these books, I get a small kickback that I can use to pay for hosting and other demands of this site.
 I only recommend books I love.